centreon/centreon/centreon-awie/doc/en/index.rst

 From a properly configured source environment, you can use the AWIE module to export chosen objects towards a target environment.
 Those objects will be replicated.

 Centreon AWIE is based on CLAPI commands but its added value is to allow using Centreon Web UI instead of commands lines.
-But, exactly like CLAPI, AWIE shouldn't be used to export changes on existing Centreon Web objects in the target platform.
-It is efficient only in creating new objects.

 Contents: